-Service Manager: Service Manager Address: Service Manager Contact: Name: Number: Email: This report is to confirm the services under Home For 0 in the Schedule to the French r name] is providing ving an area designated The [Service Manager na me] confirms that it is S: Providing Home For Good offices of sub-contractors) FLSA as described in School located in or serving a Making it known to the pub services, and initiation of communications with the p ommunications in Frei nch, that services pro vided to and I declare that the above inf ormation is true and o complete. - Service Manager Signature Э Name: Title: I have the authority to bind [Se ervice Manager name e] Dated at this day of , 20
+Service Manager: Service Manager Address: Service Manager Contact:

+Name: Number: Email:

+This report is to confirm that the [Service Manager name] is providing services under Home For Good and has an office(s) located in or serving an area designated in the Schedule to the French Language Services Act ("FLSA").

+The [Service Manager name] confirms that it is:

+Providing Home For Good services to the public in French in all of its offices (including the offices of sub-contractors) located in or serving an area designated in the Schedule to the FLSA as described in Schedule A; and,

+Making it known to the public, including by way of signs, notices, other information on services, and initiation of communications in French, that services provided to and communications with the public in connection with Home For Good are available in French.

+I declare that the above information is true and complete.

+Service Manager Signature

+Name: Title:

+I have the authority to bind [Service Manager name]

+Dated at this day of , 20.